Gitbobb/artefacts.md/artefacts.md

 Furthermore the method frame-worked is iterative, allowing for a flexibility of redesign to meet the vagaries of available data and computational resources.

-Here is the method step by step:
+Here is the method as a flow chartish:
 The research question is formulated
 If there is not sufficient source material (i.e. data) available The question is reformulated around available resources